rodlie/NatronPluginManager/docs/repo.md

 # PyPlug

-Each plug-in must have it's own folder, including a minimum of one valid PyPlug .``py`` file, the filename must match the parent folder.
+Each PyPlug plug-in must have it's own folder, including a minimum of one valid PyPlug .``py`` file, the filename must match the parent folder.

 ```
 └── MyPlugin